HappyPathway/terraform-github-repo/README.md

 # Terraform GitHub Repository Module

-A comprehensive Terraform module for managing GitHub repositories with advanced features like branch protection, file management, and team access control.
+A comprehensive Terraform module for managing GitHub repositories with advanced features like branch protection, file management, team access control, and deployment keys.
 You can use this module to create new repositories or manage existing ones.

 ## Features
 - Create new repositories or manage existing ones